 We spend, on average, 8 hours of our day sleeping on a mattress.
 Choosing the right mattress isn’t a decision to be taken lightly.
-Not only should the material of the mattress be considered, but the thickness of the mattress should also be a deliberate choice.
+Not only should the material of the mattress be considered, but the thickness or height of the mattress should also be a deliberate choice.

 Memory foam mattresses have a thicker density than standard mattresses, which provides more support and comfort throughout the night.
 It tends to provide a true body fit, contouring around the body rather than providing a push back and a lack of contouring like standard mattresses.
 There are also options for temperature control, which can prevent the mattress from getting too hot.